chong-yao/naic/README.md

 Did you try anything creative or unusual?
 ```
-Ran all the training and inference on our computers.
-Used CUDA to allow training to be supercharged by the GPU, and PyTorch as our training framework, with the assistance of the Ultralytics library to save us on a lot of coding for the metrics & loss, forward and backward propagation, etc.
+- Ran all the training and inference on our computers.
+- Used CUDA to supercharge trainig by the GPU
+- PyTorch as our training framework, and the Ultralytics library to save us a lot of coding for the metrics, loss, forward & backward propagation, etc.

+### Now here's the fun part:
-We directly edited the 'yolo11seg.yaml' file to twice the depth, width, and channel capacity of the YOLO11-seg models.
+We directly edited the 'yolo11seg.yaml' model configuration file to twice the depth, width, and channel capacity of the YOLO11-seg models.
 We also tried adding more C3k2 blocks, increased the number of SPPF kernels, and added more C2PSA attention layers.

-Those require too much computing power from our end (yes we tested one epoch took 4+ hours and even the Nvidia P100 16GB VRAM GPU in Kaggle ran out of memory afterwards), thus we just stuck to adding more attention layers and keeping the rest as they were.
+Those required too much computing power from our end.
+Yes we tested: one epoch took 4+ hours and even the Nvidia P100 16GB VRAM GPU in Kaggle ran out of memory afterwards!
+Thus we just stuck to adding more attention layers and keeping the rest as they were.

-We tried a few things, for example, automatically setting the exposure of test images before inference to get a more consistent light balance all over the image, giving the model less of a hard time.
+Normalising the exposure of test images before inference to get a more consistent light balance all over the image, giving the model less of a hard time.
 But that could be solved by training the model with images preprocessed to have different exposure levels.

+#### Really, if we were given more time for R&D, our model would've been miles better at telling Malaysian traditional cookies apart!

 ```yaml
 # What is your final model and why did you choose it?